ingadhoc/website/l10n_ar_website_sale/README.rst

    :alt: License: AGPL-3

 ==================================
-e-Commerce adaptado para Argentina
+E-Commerce adaptado para Argentina
 ==================================

-1. Add Argentina Partner document on ecommerce checkout.
+1. Add Argentina Partner document on ecommerce checkout and portal details
 2. We also made state and CP required to get right delivery amounts.
-3. Show prices on ecommerce with taxes included/excluded taking into account the customer afip responsability category.
+3. Show prices on ecommerce with taxes included/excluded taking into account the customer afip responsability type.
 4. Show information about the product related taxes in the products view at shop

 Installation